Techtonica/curriculum/css/reset-css.md

 ### Motivation
 - In order to deal with the inconsistencies between user agent stylesheets across different browsers, CSS resets were born.
-- A CSS reset is a set of styles you load prior to your other styles, to remove browser built-in styles.
+- A CSS reset is a set of styles you load prior to your other styles, to remove browser built-in styles.([reference from stack overflow](https://stackoverflow.com/questions/11578819/css-reset-what-exactly-does-it-do/11578989))

 ### Objectives